Powerful and most sensitive HTS plate reader

-Fluorescence detection can be mostly divided in two types of measurements: steady state and time-resolved fluorescence.
+Fluorescence detection can be mostly divided into two types of measurements: steady-state and time-resolved fluorescence.
 The main difference between these two methods is based on the nature and properties of the fluorescent molecules (fluorophores) used and the consequent time of detection.

 As the emission of lanthanides is usually too weak for time-resolved fluorescence applications, they are generally not directly excited, but are usually embedded in a sort of light-collecting “cage”.
 This cage, most commonly a chelate or a cryptate, allows both energy collection and energy transfer to the lanthanide ions, resulting in higher emission intensities (fig.4).
 It is worth to be mentioned that the excitation spectrum of the cage-lanthanide complex reflects the absorption spectrum of the “cage” and not of the lanthanide itself.

 In addition to a higher emission signal, chelation makes lanthanide ion conjugation to biological components (e.g. antibodies, receptors, ligands, etc.) possible, a mandatory requirement for several time-resolved fluorescence applications.

 Similar to fluorescence intensity detection, the setup for time-resolved fluorescence measurements consists of a light source, an optical device for wavelength selection, and a photomultiplier tube (PMT) detector.